Shivkumar13/100-days-of-code/r1-log.md

 ### R1D25
 Learned about Anonymous func in Golang.
 We can use those func in the Main, but I tried to creating the same outside Main also but was not able to do it.

+### R1D26
+Learned about func expressions in Golang.
+Got to know that function is also a TYPE in Golang.
+We can assign functions to variables.